This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Hearing problems may make toilet training more difficult.
 Children may have difficulty expressing their needs and communicating when they need to use the restroom.

 For the child with hearing deficits, keep teaching as visual as possible.
-Consider having your child watch you while you use the toilet, purchase picture books of children going through potty training, and teach your child to use hand gestures when they need to go.
+Consider having your child watch you while you use the toilet, purchasing picture books of children going through potty training, and teaching your child to use hand gestures when they need to go.

 Vision Problems